zuhito/katacoda-scenarios/windows/step1.md

-The Windows environment will start within five minutes.
+The Windows environment will start within six minutes.
 Using the following ID and password, you can login the Windows.

 - User: IEUser